dubisi/mastermind/mastermind_iteration_1/README.md

 # Problems - Mastermind Iteration 1

-* simple implementation of Mastermind using what you know about data structures, loops and conditional statements.
+* simple implementation of Mastermind using data structures, loops and conditional statements.

 ### To Run